If you’re interested in stocking your freezer with bulk beef, here’s what to know about buying a side of beef.

 Buying a side of beef

-Of course, even though we love beef, we couldn’t possibly eat it all.
+Of course, even though we love beef and stock up for our chuck roast recipes, we couldn’t possibly eat it all.
 We have quarter beef or half beef portions to share with family and friends to fill their freezers.

 I remember the first time the meat locker called and began rapid firing questions about how we wanted our beef cut…